Definition of facet syndrome

 - CT scans

-Your physician will also ask you a series of questions about your medical history and current lifestyle to help recommend the best treatment option for your needs.
+Your doctor will also ask you a series of questions about your medical history and current lifestyle to help recommend the best treatment option for your spine care needs.

 Treatment for facet syndrome

-Initially, most physicians treat pain and other symptoms associated with facet syndrome with pain medication, behavior modification, physical therapy, exercise and other conservative methods.
-These conservative treatments often take several months before the pain relief results can be measured.
+Initially, most doctors treat facet syndrome symptoms with nonsurgical methods like pain medication, anti-inflammatories, chiropractic manipulation, injections, physical therapy, traction therapy and acupuncture.
+These conservative treatments often take several weeks or months before the pain relief results can be measured.
 For many people, conservative treatment is sufficient and spine surgery is unnecessary.

 However, if these treatments prove unsuccessful, surgery may be recommended.
 Before you decide on the type of surgery you will undergo, contact Laser Spine Institute and ask about our minimally invasive spine surgery.
-Patients who choose the minimally invasive surgery at Laser Spine Institute experience a shorter recovery time^ and lower risk of complication and infection compared to patients who choose traditional open spine surgery.
+Patients who choose the minimally invasive surgery at Laser Spine Institute experience a shorter recovery time as well as a lower risk of complication and infection compared to patients who choose traditional open spine surgery.^

-To treat facet syndrome, we offer minimally invasive facet thermal ablation, as well as other minimally invasive spine procedures.
+To treat facet syndrome, we offer minimally invasive facet thermal ablation, performed most often in conjunction with a decompression procedure.
 Our minimally invasive facet thermal ablation reduces the inflammation in the joints and numbs the surrounding nerves to help reduce the pain of facet syndrome.
-To see if you are a candidate for this procedure, contact Laser Spine Institute today and ask for a review of your MRI report or CT scan.
+To see if you are a potential candidate for this procedure, reach out to Laser Spine Institute today and ask for a free MRI review.* We can help guide you on your journey to wellness.